Once you’ve got your business up and running profitably, you probably want to know all about how to reduce business debt, right?

 - Look over your taxes – Speak with your accountant, CFO, or any other financial expert that you employ and they can help you figure out how to reduce business debt.

 One way that they might do this is by going over what you pay in taxes and making sure that you are counting all of your eligible deductions throughout the year.

 It pays to do this often because tax laws are always changing and new ways for businesses to take advantage of tax breaks are always popping up.

-You want to make sure that your annual tax bill is always at its lowest possible number so that any more left over after you pay the IRS can go towards you reducing the debt that hangs over you company’s head.
+You want to make sure that your annual tax bill is always at its lowest possible number, so that any money left over after you pay the IRS can go towards reducing your company’s business debt.